iamharryliu/ecobee-dashboard/README.md

 ```
 sudo apt-get install python-dev default-libmysqlclient-dev
 ```
 Create mySQL database and tables.
+You will also want to make changes to 'SQLALCHEMY_DATABASE_URI' in your Flask configurations to be able to access your MySQL sever.
 ```
 CREATE DATABASE ecobee_db;
 USE ecobee_db;